 Surgery for AFib patients helps get heart rhythm back on track

 The maze procedure is a highly effective treatment for patients with atrial fibrillation (AFib), a disturbance of the heart rhythm (arrhythmia), and for those whose AFib is not responding well to medication.
-At Lankenau Heart Institute the procedure can be done minimally invasively with robotic assistance or as traditional open-heart surgery.
+At Lankenau Heart Institute the procedure can be done minimally invasively during mitral or aortic valve surgery, as an isolated procedure or as traditional open-heart surgery.
 The goal of the maze procedure is to interrupt the electrical impulses that are responsible for the chaotic rhythm of atrial fibrillation and create a new pathway, or maze, through which electrical impulses travel.
 This restores normal heart rhythm and prevents arrhythmia-associated complications.

 How maze surgery is done

 Minimally invasive maze surgery may be performed via a catheter (thin tube) that gets inserted through a small incision (cut) outside the heart or performed with robotic assistance through small cuts on your chest, in between your ribs.
 Your surgeon then uses a radiofrequency device or cryo technology to create lesions on the atria (the two small heart chambers).
 The lesions interrupt the erratic electrical impulses, controlling the “fibrillation” or fluttering of the heart.